 For new bloggers, I recommend using Bluehost.

-They have what I find to be the most competitive pricing, helpful customer service, and user-friendly interface of any reputable hosting provider.
+They have what I find to be the most competitive pricing, helpful customer service, and the user-friendly interface of any reputable hosting provider.
 For new bloggers, it’s the full package.

 Did I mention you also receive a free domain when you purchase your hosting?